-1.12.1 NO_x, NO2, and PM{2.5} Likelihood Model Predictions
+1.10.1 NO_X, NO2, and PM{2.5} Likelihood Model Predictions

 The NO_x, NO2, and PM{2.5} predictions use a spatio-temporal modeling methodology originally developed by Paul D. Sampson.
-It was first described in Fuentes et al.7, and adapted to MESA Air's data systems by Sampson et al.8.
-The model is optimized via maximum likelihood, as developed and described by Szpiro et al.9 Both monitoring data and geographical variables were extracted from MESA Air Exposure Assessment Center's database.
-All models are based on Version 7 (July 2013) data for predictions through March 2013.
-We additionally provide predictions through 12/2013 using AQS data released after model development.
-To do this, we extended the spatiotemporal trends using constrained penalized splines.
-This approach ensures that predictions from previous database versions are unaffected by these model extensions.
-However, we note that the extrapolated predictions are much less variable than those available before 03/2012 and suggest that analysts exercise caution when using these extrapolations.
-Please contact the Data Team for further documentation.
+It was first described in Fuentes et al.5, and adapted to MESA Air's data systems by Sampson et al.6.
+The model is optimized via maximum likelihood, as developed and described by Szpiro et al.7 Subsequently, Keller et al. (citation) implemented the full unified hierarchical spatiotemporal model for MESA Air data.
+Both monitoring data and geographical variables were extracted from MESA Air Exposure Assessment Center's database.
+All models are based on Version 14 (DR0328, September 2020) data for predictions from the beginning of 1999 through at least June 2018 for NO2, July 2018 for PM{2.5}, and January 2019 for NO_x.
+Beginning from Rev 14, an "omnibus" version of city-specific modeling is implemented.
+This unifies the prediction process for all cohort locations in cities for which supplemental monitoring is available, namely Baltimore, New York City, Los Angeles, Winston-Salem, Chicago, St. Paul, Ann Arbor, Salt Lake City, and San Francisco.
+Therefore, a single, more convenient and efficient modeling process produces predictions for MESA Air, SPIROMICS Air and WHICAP participants.

-It is worth noting that, in addition to the data described in this document, and provided as part of the MESA Air Data Request System (V7), models for pollutants NYC and Rockland include NYCCAS monitoring data.
+It is worth noting that, in addition to the data described in this document, and provided as part of the MESA Air Data Request System (V7 and above), models for pollutants NYC and Rockland include NYCCAS monitoring data.
 NYCCAS collected NO, NO2, and PM{2.5} in New York City over a period of two years between December 2008 and December 2010.
 Samples were collected at 150 sites for 7 to 8 two-week periods (one per season per year) over the two year period.
-Five references locations, one in each NYC borough, collected two-week samples for the entire two-year period10.
+Five reference locations, one in each NYC borough, collected two-week samples for the entire two-year period8.

-The open-source R statistical analysis language was used, with the core model-fitting functions taken from the "SpatioTemporal" R package11, authored by Lindstrom et. al.12 and maintained by Lindstrom.
+The open-source R statistical analysis language was used, with the core model-fitting functions taken from the "SpatioTemporal" R package9, authored by Lindstrom et. al.10 and maintained by Lindstrom.
 The package is available on CRAN.
-Predictions were generated at all MESA Air participant addresses that were valid from 1999-2012 (last prediction available is 3/28/2012), were within a modeling area, and were geocoded to an 'exact', 'block', or 'intersection' location.
+Predictions were generated at all MESA Air participant addresses that were valid from 1999-2019, were within a modeling area, and were geocoded to an 'exact', 'block', or 'intersection' location.
 See appendix for modeling area and model performance statistics.

-1.12.2 O3 Likelihood Model Predictions
+1.10.2 O3 Likelihood Model Predictions

-The O3 models were developed by Meng Wang using equivalent methods to those used in the previous section.
-This model was based on Version 8 data for predictions through December 2013.
+The O_3 models were originally developed by Meng Wang using equivalent methods to those used in the previous section.
+The current predictions are based on Version 14 data and run through at least March 2018.